pikonguwu/SEP_52/README.md

 ## Front-end interface and large model integration
 The front-end interface and large model integration are completed by Weiguang Wang.
 ## AI generated report and transaction records
-AI generated report function and transaction record export function are completed by Chen Chen
+AI generated report function AI chat history and transaction record export function are completed by Chen Chen